maciosz/HERON/README.md

  and returns bed file with coordinates of peaks, i.e. sites of presumed enrichment.

+Installation:

+No need to install.
+Just make sure this version of hmmlearn is in the same directory as peakcaller.
+ Also you need numpy, scipy, pysam.

 Current usage:

 ./peakcaller.py -i sample1.bedgraph sample2.bedgraph ...